 Which edition to use

 The best complete translation available is The Middle Length Discourses of the Buddha by Bhikkhu Ñāṇamoli, edited by Bhikkhu Bodhi.
 It has an excellent introduction as well as over a thousand end notes to help you along the way.
 This is published by Wisdom Publications and can be ordered on-line through the publisher or purchased at your local bookstore.
-There is also an e-book version available.
+There is also an e-book version available directly from the publisher’s website.
 Now about a third of the book is available as a free sample here.

 The practice is simple: read one sutta each day, not more, not less.
 At the outset, don’t be concerned with whether or not you fully understand the meaning of the discourse, but on the next day, go on to read the next sutta.
 This is not to say that understanding what you read is not important, but only that your progress should not depend on understanding what you had read the day before.
 Don’t get discouraged.
 The more suttas you read, the more you will understand.
 For the time being, focus on what you do understand.
 Bring those teachings deep into your life.
 Understanding the rest will come later.